GLOBAL/PROTESTS

 News agencies

 Tell the agencies you are going as they sometimes need a second photographer.
 This will also raise awareness of your work with them.
-If you are working for an agency everything should be organized but talk to them before you go so you know their procedure.
+If you are working for an agency everything should be organised, but talk to them before you go so you know their procedure.

 Other markets